World 🢖 North America 🢖 Mexico 🢖 San Luis Potosí

 At sunrise, around 6:00, here happen incredible things.
 Observers at the rim of the sinkhole at first notice small, light grey spots slowly circling far below.
 Gradually these spots become larger and larger – these are thousands of white-collared swifts (Streptoprocne zonaris Shaw, 1796) rising up from the sinkhole.
-Birds are moving simultaneously, in well studied primeval movement: this spiralling ascent leaves dizzying and even hypnotic effect on observers.
-As the birds reach the surface their flight becomes chaotic and erratic – here are waiting numerous birds of prey.
-Soon, in a few minutes all swifts disappear until the evening.
+Birds are moving simultaneously, in a well-studied primeval movement.
+This spiraling ascent leaves a dizzying and even hypnotic effect on observers.
+As the birds reach the surface their flight becomes chaotic and erratic – here are awaiting numerous birds of prey.
+Soon, in a few minutes, all swifts disappear until the evening.

 Birds have good reason to live here – nests on the overhanging walls are safe from predators.

-But here lives another, even more spectacular bird.
+But here lives another, more spectacular bird.
 These are the green parakeets (Aratinga holochlora Sclater, 1859) – beautiful green parrots.
-Also these birds rise up from the cave flying in spirals.
+Also, these birds rise up from the cave flying in spirals.
 They appear as lively green spots far below.

 Guano and fungi

 Bottom of the sinkhole is unexpectedly large.
-It is covered with thick level of guano with emerald green moss on it.
+It is covered with a thick layer of guano with emerald green moss on it.
 Water has shaped here small canyons up to 2 m deep.
-This is very unusual, chilly, surprising small world.
-Some people build tents here and in the next morning experience very surrealistic sunrise.
+This is a very unusual, chilly, surprising small world.
+Some people build tents here and in the next morning experience a very surrealistic sunrise.

 But stay here is not very pleasant.
-On the bottom live milipedes, insects, snakes, scorpions, air is filled with smells, fungi and bacteria.
-One can easily get ill with histoplasmosis – lung disease caused by fungi in guano.
-If you are interested to inspect all the corners of sinkhole, it is advised to use respiratory mask.
+On the bottom live millipedes, insects, snakes, scorpions.
+The air is filled with smells, fungi, and bacteria.
+One can easily get ill with histoplasmosis – a lung disease caused by fungi in guano.
+The use of a respiratory mask is advised to those who want to inspect all the corners of the sinkhole.

 Centre of adventure tourism

-Sinkhole is located in mountainous area, in tropical forest.
+Sinkhole is located in a mountainous area, in a tropical forest.
 This area since ancient times is inhabited by Huastec people and most certainly the enormous hole in the ground is known for thousands of years.
-Not far from sinkhole, across the valley there have been found interesting rock paintings of the procession of warriors led by a young woman.
+Not far from the sinkhole, across the valley, there have been found interesting rock paintings of the procession of warriors led by a young woman.

-Now the times have changed – road almost reaches the sinkhole, walk takes only some 20 minutes.
+Now the times have changed – the road almost reaches the sinkhole, the walk takes only some 20 minutes.
 The extreme and fascinating sights draw many tourists to this natural wonder.
-Sinkhole is used by many adventure tourists – many are rapelling down and some make BASE jumping inside this incredible hole.
+The sinkhole is used by many adventure tourists – many are rappelling down and some make BASE jumping inside this incredible hole.
 Once the bottom of the cave was reached even by a hot air balloon.

-The nearby Aquismón town has turned into small centre of tourism and numerous local people have found new source of income without leaving their home country.
+The nearby Aquismón town has turned into a small center of tourism and numerous local people have found a new source of income without leaving their home country.

 In recent years there have been introduced limitations.
 One of such limitations: the descent into the sinkhole is made only from one and the same spot.
-Descent should be made in daytime so that birds are not disturbed.
+The descent should be made in the daytime so that birds are not disturbed.

 Of course, it is forbidden to leave or throw any things in the hole.
-It is also forbidden to use helicopters near it and to shout in the hole for echo.
-Visit to the sinkhole is not for free anymore.
+It is also forbidden to use helicopters near it and to shout in the hole for an echo.
+Visiting the sinkhole is not for free anymore.

 Descent into abyss